 Jewelry is a timeless Valentine’s Day gift, and it’s one that can easily be made sustainably.
 So, if you want to give your loved one a shiny new necklace or earrings with an eco-friendly twist, here’s what we recommend.
 Find a silversmith, goldsmith, or jewelry designer in your area — or online — who specializes in sustainable and ethical jewelry.
 These brands will have transparent and responsible sourcing practices both in the jewelry supply chain and with the sustainable materials they use.
 This means minimal impact on the environment as well as fair wages and safe working conditions for employees.
 Check out this article for some of the best ethical jewelry brands or head to Etsy to find a local designer.

 Soaps and other spa day goodies are popular Valentine’s Day gift ideas.
 Luckily, they’re another easy one to be done sustainably.
 More likely than not, there is a handmade soap maker in your area that focuses on organic and eco-friendly packaging.
 Organic soaps will have no harmful ingredients, and will instead use natural oils and fragrances.
 This is a wonderful gift for your sweetheart who is all about smelling great without harming their skin or the environment in the process.
 Head to farmer’s markets or local shops to search around.
-Otherwise, check out online options like Sweet Harvest Farms and Whispering Willow Soap, or choose an organic soap gift set like these on Etsy.

 While flower bouquets may be a classic choice for Valentine’s Day, this isn’t the most sustainable choice.
 More than 80% of flowers sold in the US are imported from outside the country, contributing to increased carbon emissions from travel and refrigeration.
 Additionally, these flowers are sprayed with synthetic pesticides that are known carcinogens.
 Pass up a dozen red roses this Valentine’s Day and instead opt for fresh and sustainably grown potted plants.
 Head to your local plant or gardening store and remember to ask about pesticides before you purchase.
 If you’re set on fresh-cut flowers, find an ethical florist who can do the job sustainably!